xjtu-enre/ENRE-ts/docs/entity/enum.md

 #### Semantic: Declaration Merging

-`enum` is **open-ended**, which means enums with same qualified name under the same scope will be merged into a single one enum.
+`enum` is **open-ended**, which means enums with the same qualified name under the same scope will be merged into a single one enum.

 **Restrictions:**